The UN condemns fighting in Nagorno-Karabakh but takes little action

 The United Nations Security Council (UNSC) called for an end to the fighting in Nagorno-Karabakh on September 21, but took few concrete steps to bring the conflict to an end.

 Use of force undermines the prospect for peace between Armenia and Azerbaijan, speakers in the Security Council warned at the meeting.
-Representatives the United States, Turkey, Russia, and France, all united in their call for a ceasefire in Nagorno-Karabakh, which was attacked by Azerbaijan on September 19 in what it dubbed a “anti-terrorist operation.”
+Representatives of the United States, Turkey, Russia and France all united in their call for a ceasefire in Nagorno-Karabakh, which was attacked by Azerbaijan on September 19 in what it dubbed an “anti-terrorist operation.”

-Towns and villages have been shelled cause thousands to flee the region in panic.
-Dozens have been killed, reported 200 people have been injured and at least 5,000 refugees from a population of 125,000 have fled the enclave in fear of their lives.
+Towns and villages have been shelled causing thousands to flee the region in panic.
+Dozens, perhaps hundreds, have been killed, hundreds have been injured and at least 5,000 refugees from a population of 125,000 have fled the enclave in fear of their lives.
 Armenian separatists forces in the enclave quickly surrendered after 24 hours of fighting.

 “The developments of the past few days should be seen in the context of the broader pattern of regular ceasefire violations.
-A genuine dialogue between the Government of Azerbaijan and representatives of the region… is the only sustainable way forward,” said Miroslav Jenča, Assistant Secretary-General for Europe, Central Asia and Americas, Departments of Political and Peacebuilding Affairs and Peace Operations, the UN said in a report on the meeting.
+A genuine dialogue between the Government of Azerbaijan and representatives of the region… is the only sustainable way forward,” said Miroslav Jenča, Assistant Secretary-General for Europe, Central Asia and Americas, Departments of Political and Peacebuilding Affairs and Peace Operations at the UN, said in a report on the meeting.

-In the ensuing discussion at the UN, representatives of Armenia and Azerbaijan traded accusations, while other speakers called for the need to stop violence, defuse tensions and settle outstanding issues through negotiations.
+In the ensuing discussion at the UN, representatives of Armenia and Azerbaijan traded accusations, while other speakers pressed the need to stop violence, defuse tensions and settle outstanding issues through negotiations.

-Jeyhun Bayramov, Minister for Foreign Affairs of Azerbaijan, held up photos of heavy Armenian military equipment, which he claimed was on Nagorno-Karabakh territory, stressing that such equipment was not in Azerbaijan’s territory for peaceful purposes.
+Jeyhun Bayramov, Minister for Foreign Affairs of Azerbaijan, held up photos of heavy Armenian military equipment, which he claimed was on Nagorno-Karabakh territory, stressing that such equipment was not within Azerbaijan’s territory for peaceful purposes.

 Annalena Baerbock, Federal Minister for Foreign Affairs of Germany, said: “Just at the moment when a glimpse of hope was emerging, when humanitarian supplies were allowed into Nagorno-Karabakh, Baku broke its repeated assurances to refrain from the use of force, causing tremendous suffering to a population already in dire straits.”

 Despite the mounting scale of the humanitarian disaster, the western response has been muted.
-The EU in particular is compromised by a gas deal European Commission President Ursula von der Leyen signed with President of Azerbaijan Ilham Aliyev last year, ignoring the republics atrocious human rights record.
+The EU in particular is compromised by a gas deal European Commission President Ursula von der Leyen signed with President of Azerbaijan Ilham Aliyev last year, ignoring the republic's atrocious human rights record.

-Turkey is an ally of Azerbaijan and has fully backed the “anti-terrorist” operation but says it has played no active role in the onslaught.
+Turkey is a "brother" ally of Azerbaijan and has fully backed the “anti-terrorist” operation but says it played no active role in the onslaught.
 Iran is an ally of Armenia and warned Azerbaijan that if its forces come near the Iranian border it will mobilise its forces to protect its sovereignty.

-At the same time, Russia, which is responsible for security in the region as the leader of the Collective Security Treaty Organisation (CSTO) has taken little action other than house refuges in its peacekeepers camp.
+At the same time, Russia, which is responsible for security in the region as the leader of the Collective Security Treaty Organisation (CSTO), has taken little action other than to house refugees in its peacekeepers camp.

 Russia's Deputy Ambassador to the UN, Dmitry Polyansky, said that any ceasefire must come with reliable and transparent guarantees of security and the protection of human rights for the residents of Nagorno-Karabakh.